Eevalice/phpvuln-sqlmaps-finding-vulnerabilities-in-php-code/README.md

-# sqlmaps and phpvuln - finding vulnerabilities in php code
+# phpvuln sqlmaps - finding vulnerabilities in php code

 Hi, I'm Carl Vincent Reyno, a security engineer at HackerOne.
 Today I'm going to discuss how to find vulnerabilities in PHP code and how sqlmap works.